owencz1998/Deezsounds/README.md

 ---

->[!CAUTION]
-> The "Deezer" name, brand, and associated designs are registered trademarks of **Deezer SA**.
-> Using the Deezer branding theme or bypassing its restrictions is illegal.
-> Therefore, no APK releases or compilation steps will be published in this repository.
-> Developers interested in continuing the project are welcome to fork it.

 #### :rocket: Alchemy Features :
 - Log in with an official Deezer account ;
 - Explore the official Deezer catalog ;